Thredbo: Mountain biking

 Since the early 1990s, Thredbo has been popular during the summertime for recreational and competitive mountain biking, attracting serious racers from across Australia and overseas.
 There are kilometres of cross country singletrack and firetrail around Thredbo Village, the Thredbo golf course, and other trails connecting Thredbo to its neighbouring villages.
 Two local businesses operate cross-country mountain bike tours from Thredbo and across the Snowy Mountains region.

 Thredbo is host to the world-renowned downhill track, the Cannonball Run, which is accessed by taking the Kosciusko Express Quad-Chairlift up to Eagles Nest.
 From Eagles Nest, the course runs back to the bottom of the chairlift, 600 m below.
 With approximately 4.2 km of fast singletrack, rock gardens, a wall-ride, tight switchbacks and many drops and jumps, the Cannonball Run is one of Australia's longest downhill courses.
 The Cannonball Run is host to many races through the summer months, including national rounds, state rounds, the National Interschools Mountain Biking Competition.
 Track engineering has made a significant difference to the sustainability of downhill mountain biking in a sensitive alpine environment.

 The Thredbo Mountain Bike Park is currently the only lift-accessed gravity park in Australia.
 It includes approximately 40 kilometres (25 mi) of gravity-focused trails, as well as several pump tracks and skills parks located in the valley.
 The park is primarily divided into two parks, accessed by the main Kosciuszko chairlift and a combination of the Gunbarrel chairlift, Merritts Gondala and Cruiser chairlift leaving from the Valley Terminal and Friday Flats.
 These trails range from beginner flow trails to intermediate and advanced flow and technical trails, and are open from November until May due to inaccessibility during winter months and lift closures.
 At the far (right) end of the village is the National Parks and Wildlife Service installed Thredbo Valley Track, which follows the course of the Thredbo River from Thredbo Village through Ranger Station, Ngarigo Campgrounds and the Diggings Campgrounds to terminate at Lake Crackenback Resort.

 The Thredbo Mountain-cross track, designed by Glen Jacobs, an Australian trail expert, opened in 2005.
 It is situated on Friday Flat and comprises a start gate, multiple doubles, rollers, berms, moguls, gaps, step-downs and step-ups.
 The track has hosted numerous races since its opening including national rounds, state rounds and the National Interschools Mountain Biking Competition.

 Alpine Coaster

-Opened in the winter of 2024, the Alpine (Roller) Coaster is a 1.5km (0.93 mi) track through the Resort.
+Opened in the winter of 2024, it is not that far from the village. the Alpine (Roller) Coaster is a 1.5km (0.93 mi) track through the Resort.
 Available year-round and reaching speeds of up to 40km (24.85 mi).